STRATCO® Contactor™ reactor technology

 - Potential end point and acid consumption improvements

-We developed the ¾” tube bundle in order to boost Contactor™ capacity by enlarging the heat transfer surface area available for a given Contactor™ reactor volume.
+DuPont Clean Technologies developed the ¾” tube bundle in order to boost Contactor™ capacity by enlarging the heat transfer surface area available for a given Contactor™ reactor volume.
 With up to 40% more surface area, the ¾” tube bundle design allows the Contactor™ to process as much as 12% more olefin feed at a fixed Contactor™ temperature.
-THs ¾” tube bundle also offers the additional advantages of reduced acid consumption and increased octane at the same time as reducing Contactor™ temperature up to 6°F (approx. 3° C) at a fixed olefin feed rate.
+The ¾” tube bundle also offers the additional advantages of reduced acid consumption and increased octane at the same time as reducing Contactor™ temperature up to 6°F (approx. 3° C) at a fixed olefin feed rate.
 To find out more, download the Bundle Technology brochure .